-It’s strange that Bret’s first Heavyweight title win never seems to be celebrated as a match itself.
-Partly it could be due to the fact that the match itself was taped to be aired but was never shown on TV for whatever reason, instead appearing on compilation video releases.
+Strangely, Bret’s first Heavyweight title win never seems to be celebrated as a match itself.
+Partly it could be because the match itself was taped to be aired but was never shown on TV for whatever reason, instead, appearing on compilation video releases.
 The other reason could be the general animosity that Hart and Flair have discussed their matches together with, giving the match the reputation of being a slog to sit through.

 Don’t believe the participants.
 This one is a cracker.